RupankarCh/my-notes/Cloud Computing/readme.md

 ## Security Groups & Firewalls:
 These are the primary mechanisms for controlling traffic to your cloud resources.
   - A **security group** **acts as a virtual firewall** for your virtual machines.
 It is a **stateful firewall, meaning** that if you allow inbound traffic, the corresponding outbound response is automatically allowed.
 You define rules that allow or deny traffic based on protocol (e.g., TCP UDP). port number (e.g.: 80 for HTTP.
 443 for HTTPS). and source IP address.
 Security Group Diagram: Internet> Security Group> EC2 Instance

+# features of security group
+- **Stateful Filtering**: If you **allow a "request" in on Port 80, the "response" is automatically allowed back out**.
+The firewall "remembers" the connection state.
+- **Whitelist Only: By default, all inbound traffic is blocked**.
+You must create "Allow" rules specifying the protocol (TCP/UDP), Port (e.g., 22 for SSH), and the specific Source (an IPaddress or another Security Group).
+- **Granular Control**: You can assign different security groups to different tiers; for example, a"Web-SG" might allow Port 443 from the whole world, while a "DB-SG" only allowstraffic from the "Web-SG."

   - A **firewall rule** (e.g., in Google Cloud) or a Network Access Control List (NACL) (in AWS) is an additional layer of security that **controls traffic at the subnet level**.
 These are **stateless firewalls, so** you must explicitly allow both inbound and outbound traffc.

 ### Types of Cloud Firewall
-- AWS Networking Firewall (Advanced Protection)
+- **AWS Networking Firewall** (Advanced Protection)
-- NACL (Subnet Level) NACLs are stateless; **stateless so allow and deny traffic must be explicitly defined**.
+- **NACL (Subnet Level)** NACLs are stateless; **stateless so allow and deny traffic must be explicitly defined**.
 Maximum 100 rules for inbound and outbound each.
+It allow you to explicitly "Deny" specific IP addresses (e.g., blocking a known malicious bot).
+It sits at the subnet level, they filter traffic before it even reaches the instance-level security groups.
-- Security Groups (Instance Level) stateful **supporting only allow rules, automatically permitting return traffic**.
+- **Security Groups (Instance Level)** stateful **supporting only allow rules, automatically permitting return traffic**.

 <img width="640" height="170" alt="image" src="https://github.com/user-attachments/assets/c1122e8d-ee9a-41e0-b6c9-4af8fbee1ee3" />

+### Connecting to the World
+To make the VPC functional, various gateways and connections are utilized:
+- **Internet Gateway (IGW):** The bridge between your VPC and the public internet.
+- **Virtual Private Gateway**: Used to **establish a secure VPN tunnel between your corporate office and your cloud VPC**.
+- **VPC Peering**: Allows you to **connect two different VPCs together** so resources can communicate using private IP addresses as if they were on the same network.
+- **Direct Connect / ExpressRoute**: A dedicated, **physical fiber connection from your datacenter to the cloud provider**, bypassing the public internet for higher speed and security.

 # Database
 Choosing between a relational and a NoSQL database **depends on your application's specific needs**. **Relational databases** are best for applications that require **structured data and transactional integrity**. while **NoSQL databases** are ideal for flexible, scalable **applications that handle large amounts of unstructured data**.